 The eye-catching, unique design not only looks stunning but also works incredibly well.

 Our favorite parts of the design are the beautiful ergonomic handle and ‘peek-holes’ on the base of each side.
-Not only does this allow the coffee to drip through at the optimal speed, but they also allow you to check the level inside the cup and for the steam to escape.
+Not only does this allow the coffee to drip through at the optimal speed, but it also allows you to check the level inside the cup and for the steam to escape.
 This eliminates overflow and any splashes when you remove the coffee dripper.

 Being made of ceramic is both a blessing and a curse.
 On the positives, it’s what makes it such a beautiful coffee maker but also allows heat retention.
 But, on the negatives, it’s fragile so you need to take care not to drop or knock it.